myles-parfeniuk/esp32_BNO08x/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Wiring
 The default wiring is depicted below, it can be changed at driver initialization (see example section).

+If your ESP does not have the GPIO pin numbers depicted below, you **must change the default GPIO settings in menuconfig**.
+See the Menuconfig section.

 ![image](esp32_BNO08x_wiring.png)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>